essoen/essoen.github.io/content/blog/2026/06-01-glados-my-always-on-ai-assistant.md

 ---
 title: "GLaDOS: My Always-On AI Assistant"
-description: "How I set up an always-on Claude assistant on a VPS, and what it actually does for me"
+description: How I set up an always-on Claude assistant on a VPS, and what it actually does for me
 draft: false
 tags:
   - ai